bdastur/notes/aws/advanced_networking.md

   - Communication over IPV6 is not supported
   - Communication over ClassicLink for EC2-classic instances is not supported
   - Jumbo frames are not supported across inter region VPC peering connection.

+### VPC Flowlogs:
+* VPC FLow logs enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+* VPC flow logs can be created at the VPC, subnet and network interface levels.
+* Flow log data is stored in Amazon cloudwatch logs.
+* You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
+* You can tag flow llogs.
+* After you have created a flow log you cannot change it's configuration.

+### Global Accelerator:
+* It is a service in which you create accelerators to improve availability and performance of your applications for local and global users.
+* You are assigned two static IP addresses (or you can bring your own)
+* You can control traffic using traffic dials.
+This is done within the endpoint group.
+* A network zone services the static IP addresses for your accelerator from a unique IP subnet.
+Similar to availability zone, a network zone is an isolated unit with its own set of physical infrastructure.
+* When you configure an accelerator, by default it allocates two IPv4 addresses for it.

+### AWS Transit Gateway:
+* Allows you to have transitive peering between thousands of VPCs and on-premises data centers.
+* Works on a hub-and-spoke model.
+* Works on a regional basis, but you can have it across multiple regions.
+* You can use it across multiple AWS accounts using Resource Access Manager.
+* You can use route tables to limit how VPCs talk to one another.
+* Works with Direct Connect as well as VPN connections.
+* Supports IP Multicast (not supported by any other AWS service)

+### AWS VPN CloudHub:
+* If you have multiple sites, each with it's own VPN connection, you can use AWS VPN Cloudhub to connect to those sites together.
+* Hub and spoke model
+* Low cost; easy to manage
+* It operates over the public internet, but all traffic between the customer gateway and the AWS VPN cloudhub is encrypted.

+## AWS Networking costs
+* Use private IP addresses over public ip addresses to save cost.
+This utilizes the AWS backbone.
+* Traffic between instances within the same AZ is free, but flowing across AZs is 0.01$/Gb.
+* Traffic across regions will be charged at 0.02$/Gb (depending on regions)
+* Traffic going out to the internet will have a cost.